 Wittier and more consistent than the first Addams Family movie.
 Paul Rudnick’s script offers sharp-edged variations on the topsy-turvy Addams worldview, and it’s much better at getting the Addamses out into the straight world, where they can really do some damage.
 This time, the clan has a new arrival, Pubert, an eerie-looking thing whom the other Addams children do the honor of attempting to kill.
 Meanwhile, Fester (Christopher Lloyd) becomes desperately infatuated with Pubert’s gold-digging nanny (Joan Cusack), and — in a richly malevolent segment — Wednesday (Christina Ricci) and Pugsley (Jimmy Workman) are sent to Camp Chippewa, a nightmare of upscale WASP cheerfulness.
 As before, Anjelica Huston and Raul Julia bring a dash of comic glamour to their roles.

-Genre: Comedy; Starring: Anjelica Huston, Raul Julia, Christine Baranski, Joan Cusack, Dana Ivey, Carol Kane, Christopher Lloyd, Cynthia Nixon, Christina Ricci, Carel Struychen, Jimmy Workman; Director: Barry Sonnenfeld; Author: Paul Rudnick; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Paramount Pictures
+Genre: Comedy; Starring: Anjelica Huston, Raul Julia, Christine Baranski, Joan Cusack, Dana Ivey, Carol Kane, Christopher Lloyd, Cynthia Nixon, Christina Ricci, Carel Struychen, Jimmy Workman; Director: Barry Sonnenfeld; Author: Paul Rudnick; Runtime (in minutes): 94; MPAA Rating: PG-13; Distributor: Paramount Pictures

 Posted December 3 1993 — 12:00 AM EST